Language Model Algorithms

 N-grams counts + order

-Key idea: approximate "the next word depends on everything before it" with "the next word depends only on the previous n−1 words."
-Estimate the probabilities by counting.
+Key idea: predict the next word depending only on the previous n−1 words.
+Estimate the next-word probability by counting.

 Train an n-gram model by counting